trxndynamics/playground/README.md

 playground
 ==========

-This is a workflow demo.
+This was initially a workflow demo.
+It has been expanded to be a Football Manager application built in PHP, Laravel and MongoDB.
+The initial setup (listed below) will get the workflow built as well as the application (which is under construction) up and running.

+The application is currently missing data so a few endpoints are not going to work.
+I will get around to updating sample data but for now not everything is working as per expectation.

 Please feel free to ignore areas that are of little interest to yourself.

 Pre-requisites: